Paperback pioneer Betty Ballantine dead at 99

 One memorable Ballantine release was inspired by a hoax.
 In 1956, nighttime radio personality Jean Shepherd was telling listeners that they should ask for a new novel called “I, Libertine,” by Frederick R. Ewing.
 Best-sellers at the time were based in part on requests at bookstores and demand was so high that “I, Libertine” appeared on some lists.

 But, as Shepherd’s fans knew, and the public only later found out, neither book nor author existed.
 So Ian Ballantine convinced a friend, science fiction writer Theodore Sturgeon, to write — and write quickly — an actual “I, Libertine.”
 Shepherd, who provided the book’s outline, recalled years later that Sturgeon worked so hard he fell asleep before he finished the manuscript.
-Betty Ballantine stepped in, handled the last chapter and “I, Libertine” became a legitimate hit.
+Betty Ballantine stepped in, handled the last chapter and “I, Libertine” went to print.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.